Montalta di Castro

 Montalta di Castro, the upper town,is walled and has the focal point of the Guglielmi Castle, which dates back to the 15th Century.
 It is enclosed, and the entire town has about 8,000 people.
 Below the walled area is a more modern town with plenty of shops and cafes.
 Also in the area is the never opened Montalto di Castro Nuclear Power Station.
 It was in 1988 when it was just about completed that the Italian government made the decision to close all nuclear plans.
 The plant never opened.
 Some of the buildings are used as a non-nuclear station.

-Montalto di Castro is descrdibed as a compact walled hill town.
+Montalto di Castro is described as a compact walled hill town.
 Located in the province of Viterbo, we plan to also make a return visit to that interesting town.
 Just 2 km away is Montalto Marina, with a preserved old square watchtower, Torre di Montalto that stands over the beach.

 We wanted to say in this area as it has wonderful beaches and we are looking for some time to relax.
 Our spring trip is basically all cities.
 The beaches here are "free" with concessions that rent umbrellas and chairs.
 That is what we want, I think we are beyond the lay on a towel for hours!

 The ancient Roman road, the Via Aurelia, passes right by Montalto di Castro.
-Also, nearby is the Parco Naturalistico Archeologico di Vulci, a combination nature park and archeological site that has Etruscan ruins and a museum.
+Also, nearby is the Parco Naturalistico Archeologico di Vulci, a combination nature park and archaeological site that has Etruscan ruins and a museum.

 We will be staying at the La Pecora Ladra.

 Despite our many travels in Italy, here is yet another place we have not yet visited!
 Lonely Planet calls this the pick of Etruscan towns in the Lazio Region.
-The necropolis has extraordinary frescoerd tombs (there are over 200), the Etruscan museum, in the Vitelleschi Palace, is the best outside of Rome, and the town it self has great aatmospher.
+The necropolis has extraordinary frescoed tombs (there are over 200), the Etruscan museum, in the Vitelleschi Palace, is the best outside of Rome, and the town it self has great aatmospher.

 Tarquinia also includes the medieval town of Cornetum, Mmedieval buildings with the massive towers and impressive churches.
 Of note is to visit Santa Maria di Castello built in 1121, the oriental Church of St. Giacomo; and the Santissima Annunziata, which shows the the rule of the Byzantines and Arabs.

 We are lucky to be in this area, Targuinia can be visited by train, although it is a 1 1/2 to 2 hour trip but the train does take you to the centre of the old town of Targuinia.
-When driving, travel write-ups say the stretch of road is a favourite of police to catch speeding drivers!
+When driving, travel write-ups say the stretch of road is a favorite of police to catch speeding drivers!
 Really, in Italy!

 In reading about the Necropolis, notes are to not just judge the by the barren land you see.
 There are what looks like workers' huts , and each of these cover a set of steps going down to a tomb and you can turn on a light to see through the glass.
 Each tomb has a painting.
 Some are well preserved: others less so but when you consider that the paintings are 2500+ years old it is quite an amazing experience.
 Some of the better wall paintings are in Rome at the Villa Giulia.